andrehe001/aad-coach/README.md

 * Tech: Scale pod and node count automatically

 #### 5. Phase: Security
-* Narrative: We got an email - a hacker want 1 million dollor from us, otherwise he will
+* Narrative: We got an email - a hacker want 1 million dollor from us, otherwise he will attack the service
 * Narrative: You have to define against agressive consumers and defend your application against DDOS
 * Tech: Using Azure Security Center - Pod Security Policy to ensure an bad executable cannot be executed/gain root access
 * Tech: Ensure throttling of requests coming from the same ip to ensure availability